systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 On EFI systems all kernel images shall be EFI images.
 In order to be compatible with EFI systems it is highly recommended only to install EFI kernel images, even on non-EFI systems, if that's applicable and supported on the specific architecture.

-Note that these configurations snippets do not need to be the only configuration source for a boot loader.
-It may extend this list of entries with additional items from other configuration files (for example its own native configuration files) or automatically detected other entries without explicit configuration.

 Note that these configuration snippets may only reference kernels (and EFI programs) that reside on the same file system as the configuration snippets, i.e. everything referenced must be contained in the same file system.
 This is by design, as referencing other partitions or devices would require a non-trivial language for denoting device paths.
 If kernels/initrds are to be read from other partitions/disks the boot loader can do this in its own native configuration, using its own specific device path language, and this is out of focus for this specification.
 More specifically, on non-EFI systems configuration snippets following this specification cannot be used to spawn other operating systems (such as Windows).

+### Unified kernel images

+A unified kernel image is a single UEFI executable combining an UEFI stub loader, a kernel image, an initramfs image, and the kernel command line.
+See the description of the `--uefi` option in [dracut(8)](http://man7.org/linux/man-pages/man8/dracut.8.html).
+Such images will be searched for under `$BOOT/EFI/Linux`, and must have the extension `.efi`.

+A valid unified kernel image must contain two PE sections:

+* `.osrel` section with an embedded copy of the [os-release](https://www.freedesktop.org/software/systemd/man/os-release.html) file describing the image
+* `.cmdline` section with the kernel command line

+Any such images shall be added to the list of valid boot entries.

+### Additional notes

+Note that these configurations snippets do not need to be the only configuration source for a boot loader.
+It may extend this list of entries with additional items from other configuration files (for example its own native configuration files) or automatically detected other entries without explicit configuration.

 To make this explicitly clear: this specification is designed with "free" operating systems in mind, starting Windows or MacOS is out of focus with these configuration snippets, use boot-loader specific solutions for that.
 In the text above, if we say "OS" we hence imply "free", i.e. primarily Linux (though this could be easily be extended to the BSDs and whatnot).